eProsima/Fast-DDS/examples/C++/SampleConfig_Multimedia/README.txt

 eProsima Fast RTPS provides users with a wide range of configuration options.
 This example has the objective of providing a testing ground where you can experiment and see the influence different combinations of parameters can have on the behaviours on the Publisher/Subscriber scheme.

-This example consists on two sets of applications: a group of use case launchers  that executes built-in tests to show the most common cases, and a Publisher-Subscriber set for you to run your own tests:

-- With the Publisher, you can choose to send any number of samples at any given moment.
-Each time you send a batch of samples, they will numbered starting from index '0', so it is easier to view the end of one batch and the start of the next on the Subscriber side.
-- The subscriber passively stores samples.
-At any moment you can choose to view the stored samples.

-You can run any number of Publisher and Subscribers and use them to send a variable number of sample batches each of different size, reviewing the contents of the Subscriber to observe the effects of your configuration choices on the behaviour of the network.
+This example is a supplement to the UseCaseLauncher example, consisting on an application which ilustrates the effect the different kinds of Subscriber Histories have on sample storage.

 2 - Configuration options
 --------------------------

-These are the main parameters that affect the behaviour of eProsima Fast RTPS and that are used in this example:
+These are the main parameters that affect the behaviour of eProsima Fast RTPS and that are used in the Use Case set of example:

 - Reliability Kind